 2nd edition in the Fine Arts Library: HA202 .K87 2001

 A factbook containing data on several hundred indicators of social, economic, political, and cultural developments in United States history.
 Graphs and other aids summarize significant historical patterns or crucial shifts in key subject areas.
 Data series cover United States history from 1790 to 2003 and include select data projections through 2050.

-Published since 1878, this resource provides statistics on the social, political, and economic organization of the United States.
+Published 1878-2012, this resource provides statistics on the social, political, and economic organization of the United States.
 Search the abstract by subject, time period, or geographic area.

 Sources of data include the Census Bureau, Bureau of Labor Statistics, Bureau of Economic Analysis, and other Federal agencies and private organizations.

 Call Number: HA214.D63 1993 Young Library Reference (2nd floor) and U.S. Government Publications (5th floor)

 This volume is a census-focused compilation of state-level population, agriculture, and manufacturing data for the fifty states and the District of Columbia.
 It also includes population figures for the largest cities from 1790 to 1990.
 In addition to the statistical tables, the volume includes a glossary explaining the different definitions used by the Census Bureau.